Skip to content

 Panoramic view of the Maidichong village

-Yiliang county (宜良), which is about one hour from Kunming (here my travel guide), is also famous for the extensive karsts caves near Jiuxiang (九乡)
+Yiliang County (宜良), which is about one hour from Kunming (here is my travel guide), is also famous for the extensive karst caves near Jiuxiang (九乡)

-This time I returned to Yiliang for a different reason: to photograph the colored rice fields in the Maidichong village ((麦地冲村), but I ended up doing much more: having lunch with a local family, visiting a tobacco plantation and processing laboratories, photographing a brand new Hui Muslim mosque and, obviously, eating the local roast duck!
+This time, I returned to Yiliang for a different reason: to photograph the coloured rice fields in the Maidichong village ((麦地冲村), but I ended up doing much more: having lunch with a local family, visiting a tobacco plantation and processing laboratories, photographing a brand new Hui Muslim mosque and eating the local roast duck!

 What’s up with all those coloured rice in China?